RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/27-DAN.md

 <sup>48</sup> Then the king made Daniel great and gave him many great gifts, and made him rule over the whole province of Babylon and to be chief governor over all the wise men of Babylon.
 <sup>49</sup> Daniel requested of the king, and he appointed Shadrach, Meshach, and Abednego over the affairs of the province of Babylon, but Daniel was in the king’s gate.

 > - <sup>a</sup> 31.
-“Behold”, from “[hebrew]הִנֵּה[/hebrew]”, means look at, take notice, observe, see, or gaze at.
+“Behold”, from “הִנֵּה”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.

 ## Chapter 3